 ContentVersion.csv: Export the current CONTENT (Content Version) table in Data Loader.
 Exclude the column “VERSIONDATA” from the Export.

-- Keep original file as you’ll probably need it later.
+- Keep the original file as you’ll probably need it later.

 Build your Content Version .csv by first exporting a test record from the Content Version table in data loader.
 Exclude the “VERSIONDATA” column from the export.
 Include the following columns or delete the rest after export.

 - PATHONCLIENT: Full file path to the document being inserted with file type extension (i.e. C:ClientsAttachments0PA000002gpI3Mai.pdf).
 This tells Content what the file type is so that the document can be previewed in SF.
-If extension not assigned correctly, the import is pretty much worthless.
-See Helpful Hints below; Must be populated and with the file extension
+If the extension is not assigned correctly, the import is pretty much worthless.
+See Helpful Hints below; Must be populated and with the file extension.

-- ALL APPROPRIATE LEGACY IDS: I like to add the id of the document from where it came from (may be internal or external IDs); Optional, but highly suggested
+- ALL APPROPRIATE LEGACY IDS: We like to add the id of the document from where it came from (may be internal or external IDs).
+Optional, but highly recommended.

 - VLOOKUP: Excellent function.
 You will need to use it.